BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Base-Refine ( )

 \section{Base-Refine (\Sys{})}

-We leverage our insights to propose \textbf{\Sys{}}, a practical synthetic data generation method combining the diversity of base models with the quality of instruct models. \Sys{} uses a base model to generate an initial set of diverse but potentially lower quality data, after which an instruct-tuned model individually refines each example from the initial set -- as shown in the example in \cref{system-diagram}.

-In the base step, the base model uses a prompt with minimal few-shot examples to generate.
-In the refine step, the instruct-tuned model is instructed to retain the concept of the base model generation while improving it according to specific criteria (e.g., realism, correctness).
-This retains the overall diversity of the base model generated set while exerting greater control over the quality of the final generation.
+Building on the relative advantages of base and instruction tuned models we introduce \Sys{} (\cref{system-diagram}). \Sys{} is a practical few-shot synthetic data generation method that combines the diversity of base models with the fidelity of instruction tuned models. \Sys{} uses a base model to generate an initial set of diverse but potentially lower quality data from very little seed data.
+An instruction-tuned model then individually refines each example from the initial set, improving it according to specific criteria (e.g., realism, correctness) while keeping the original concept.
+The refinement retains the overall diversity of the initial set while exerting greater control over the quality of the final generations.

-Importantly, few-shot examples are only required in the base step to ensure formatting (though they can also be included in the refine step), and only in small amounts.
-Thus, \textbf{\Sys{}} is especially useful in domains with very limited real-world data as little human effort is required to generate a diverse high-quality synthetic dataset.
-In our experiments, we limit ourselves to just three few-shot examples.
+Importantly, diversity is elicited from the inherent properties of the base model rather than a large initial seed set, allowing for greatly improved data efficiency.
+Seed examples are only necessary to ensure the base model follows formatting (though they can also be included in the refine step).
+In our experiments, we use just three few-shot examples.
 In addition, we intentionally use very general prompts for \Sys{} to demonstrate its flexibility, underscoring the potential for even greater improvement with tailored prompts.
 Representative prompts are included in \cref{appendix_prompts}.